 For more information, see Ellyn Satter's website.

-The UHS Registered Dietician Nutritionist has great resources to help people learn to eat mindfully.
+The UHS Registered Dietician Nutritionist can help people learn to eat mindfully.
 See Nutrition Clinic for information.